 Why quantitative easing (increasing monetary base) does not automatically result in higher inflation. (see also: Money supply and inflation)

 - For example, quantitative easing involves the Central Bank purchasing bonds from commercial banks.
-By selling bonds, the commercial banks see an increases in their cash balances.
+By selling bonds, the commercial banks see an increase in their cash balances.

 - However, in a recession, when there is spare capacity and lower output, banks will not want to lend these extra money deposits.
 Firms will also be reluctant to borrow because they are not optimistic about the future.